ddooley/ddooley.github.io/_pages/docs/data-properties.md

 OBI uses data properties in a very limited way, via `has measurement value`,  `has specified value`, and `has specified numeric value`, and relying on the subject of the relation to provide the `aboutness` semantics.
 This approach reduces the amount of language needed to describe entities, at the cost of a bit more structure. *Most importantly it enables entities to be the focus of semantic elaboration (axioms) rather than being surrounded by opaque relations.* The `aboutness` details have the extra benefit of facilitating appropriate data exchange between ontology-driven systems.
 By specifying that a string field is about a first name or a last name, maiden name, full name, SIN number, postal code, etc. this then provides the core 'aboutness' information that guides the merging and federated querying of triple store graphs.

-Now, back to our age example, it looks like we could supply various age measurements like this:
+Now, back to the age example, it looks like we could supply various age measurements like this:

 <img src="/assets/images/docs/data_lee_object_property_ages.png">

-Rather than establish a `has age` data property, OBI expresses that [`age`](http://purl.obolibrary.org/obo/PATO_0000011) is a quality of our entity, and then focus on defining the semantics it and its subclasses and datums - [`age since fertilization measurement datum`](http://purl.obolibrary.org/obo/OBI_0001168), [`age since birth measurement datum`](http://purl.obolibrary.org/obo/OBI_0001169) etc.
+Rather than establish a `has age` data property, OBI expresses that [`age`](http://purl.obolibrary.org/obo/PATO_0000011) is a quality of our entity, and then focus on defining the semantics of it and its subclasses.

-But what is missing?
-Is Lee a 12 year old youth, or a 12 month old toddler?
+But is Lee a 12 year old youth, or a 12 month old toddler?
 We need the unit of measure, in minutes, days, months, or years.
-Data properties can't support units directly, so a second data property is required.
+Data properties can't support units directly, so a second data property is required to eliminate ambiguity.

 <br clear="both">